 Because ProtocolSetup messages and authentication happen behind the scenes via callbacks, the protocol library needs some way of being notified when the ProtocolSetup has completed.
 This occurs in two phases.
-In the first phase, the Ice-ProtocolSetupProc callback is invoked after authentication has successfully completed but before the ICE library sends a ProtocolReply Any resources required for this protocol should be allocated at this time.
+In the first phase, the IceProtocolSetupProc callback is invoked after authentication has successfully completed but before the ICE library sends a ProtocolReply Any resources required for this protocol should be allocated at this time.
 If the IceProtocolSetupProc returns a successful status, the ICE library will send the ProtocolReply and then invoke the IceProtocolActivateProc callback.
-Otherwise, an error will be sent to the other client in response to the ProtocolSetup
+Otherwise, an error will be sent to the other client in response to the ProtocolSetup vendor The vendor string registered by the protocol originator. release The release string registered by the protocol originator. client_data_ret Client data to be set by callback. failure_reason_ret Failure reason returned.

-The IceProtocolActivateProc is an optional callback and should be registered only if the protocol library intends to generate a message immediately following the release The release string registered by the protocol originator.

-${\tt ProtocolReply}$ You should pass NULL for protocol\activate\proc if not interested in this callback.
+The IceProtocolActivateProc is an optional callback and should be registered only if the protocol library intends to generate a message immediately following the ProtocolReply You should pass NULL for protocol\activate\proc if not interested in this callback.

-StatusProtocolSetupProc( ice\conn, major\version, minor\version, \vendor, \release, \client\data\ret, \\failure\reason\ret);protocol\nameThe ICE connection object.major\versionThe major version of the protocol.minor\versionThe minor version of the protocol.vendorThe vendor string registered by the protocol originator.
+StatusProtocolSetupProc( ice\conn, major\version, minor\version, \vendor, \release, \client\data\ret, \\failure\reason\ret);protocol\nameThe ICE connection object.major\versionThe major version of the protocol.minor\versionThe minor version of the protocol.